- Download our Moving to Colombia Guide (PDF)

 + PRO: Easy travel around Latin America

-Colombia is an excellent base from which one can take trips around the rest of South America and farther north to Panama, Mexico and the Caribbean.
+Colombia is an excellent base from which you can take trips around the rest of South America and farther north to Panama, Mexico and the Caribbean.
 Flights are cheap, but other than in Bogotá, Colombian airports can be relatively small, and flights may not be direct.

 + PRO: The local people are friendly